IndustrieCreative/odoo_addons/ir_attachment_orphan_gc/README.md

 > NOTE: The following section is intended as literature on the topic of attachment.

-## STUDY ON METHODS FOR IMPLEMENTING ``ir.attachment`` (on Odoo 14.0)
+## ATTACHMENTS ON CHATTER TOPBAR

-On Odoo 14.0 (maybe from 13), the chatter has a new way of handling attachments...
+On Odoo 14.0 (maybe from 13), the ``many2many_binary`` and the chatter have a new way of handling attachments.
+For this reason, the Attachment button and counter are disabled on the Chatter's topbar for all the Models whose ``_attachment_garbage_collector`` attribute is set to ``True``.
-I'm looking into it, but there is no risk of deleting attachments that are still referenced.
-On the contrary, there is a risk that in some cases this GC will not detect the "orphanage" of an attachment.
+Users cannot upload Attachments directly via Chatter because in this way they seem to be orphan because no real field is pointing to them (except for ``message_main_attachment_id``, read more below).

 ### SE IL MODELLO IMPLEMENTA IL MIXIN ``MAIL.THREAD``.